International Investment Bank: Former members

+Controversy

 Connections to Russian spy operations

-With the relocation of IIB's headquarters to EU-member Hungary, critics raised that the bank serves as a "Trojan horse" for Russian intelligence operations and spy activities against the European Union.
-This claim is supported by the fact that the bank's chief Nikolai Kosov’s has close ties with Russian intelligence agencies, and that his father was a KGB top operative in Budapest in 1970s, while his mother was described as “one of the most extraordinary spies of the 20th century”.
+With the relocation of IIB's headquarters to EU member Hungary, critics raised that the bank serves as a "Trojan horse" for Russian intelligence operations and spy activities against the European Union.
+This claim is supported by the fact that the bank's former chief Nikolai Kosov has close ties with Russian intelligence agencies, and that his father was a KGB top operative in Budapest in the 1970s, while his mother was described as “one of the most extraordinary spies of the 20th century”.
 Kosov has rejected this claim.

 Hungary's Russia-friendly government was also criticised for providing privileges to the IIB, including diplomatic immunity to its staff and exclusion from any regulatory supervision in Hungary.
+The Government of Hungary announced the withdrawal of its membership on the 13 April 2023, the withdrawal was completed on 19 October 2023.